spender-sandbox/community-modified/README.md

 improvements to both Cuckoo and cuckoomon and are noted accordingly as requiring Cuckoo version "1.2".

-If you have signature modules to contribute, feel free to submit pull requests or email brad.spengler@optiv.com.
+If you have signature modules to contribute, feel free to submit a pull request.